Debjit-Chatterjee/R-Programming/README.md

 # R-Programming
-Repository containing all the programs in R-Programming.
+This repository consists of all the programs in R Programming.